Lambda Forever!

 string=?, string<?, string<=?, string>?, string>=? comparison operators

-string-ci=?, string-ci<?, string-ci<=?, string-ci>?, string-ci>=? comparison operators (case insensitive)
+string-ci=?, string-ci<?, string-ci<=?, string-ci>?, string-ci>=? case-insensitive comparison operators

-string-length returns length of argument
+string-length return length of a string/td>

-string-ref returns character at given index
+string-ref returns the character at given index: